Joyeta16/Goodcabs-Performance-Overview/README.md

 # GoodCabs: Transportation Performance Analysis

 ## Company Overview

-Goodcabs, established two years ago, has quickly emerged as a leading cab service provider in India's tier-II cities.
-Setting itself apart from traditional competitors, Goodcabs is driven by a mission to empower local drivers, enabling them to build sustainable livelihoods within their communities while ensuring passengers receive exceptional service.
-With operations spanning 10 tier-II cities, Goodcabs combines a community-centric approach with a commitment to delivering a seamless travel experience.
-As the company looks to the future, its ambitious 2024 performance goals reflect a focus on growth, innovation, and enhanced passenger satisfaction, solidifying its role as a trusted mobility partner in emerging markets.
+GoodCabs, established two years ago, has quickly become a leading cab service provider in India's tier-II cities.
+Unlike traditional competitors, GoodCabs is driven by a mission to empower local drivers, helping them build sustainable livelihoods within their communities while providing passengers with exceptional service.
+Operating across 10 tier-II cities, GoodCabs combines a community-focused approach with a commitment to delivering a seamless travel experience.
+It aims to solidify its position as a trusted mobility partner in underserved markets.

 ## Problem Statement
+Goodcabs has been operating in tier-2 cities for two years, but it is still far from reaching its market penetration goals.
+Despite establishing a solid presence in these areas, the company is struggling to meet its ambitious 2024 targets.
+To overcome this challenge, Goodcabs needs an in-depth analysis of key performance metrics—such as trip volume, passenger satisfaction, retention rates, trip distribution, and the balance between new and repeat passengers.
+This analysis will help identify critical growth opportunities and resolve operational inefficiencies that are hindering progress.

 ## Project Objective